clipchak/YouTubePlaylistToSpotifyPlaylist/README.md

 # YouTubePlaylistToSpotifyPlaylist
-Turns any public YouTube song playlist into a Spotify playlist
+A Python script that can turn any public YouTube song playlist into a Spotify playlist